DES157/learning/javascript/node/README.md

 `export NODE_PATH='/usr/local/lib/node_modules'`
 Maybe not, I think this is not necessary any more as mentioned in the api [docs](https://nodejs.org/api/modules.html).

 There were issues with homebrew npm updating itself but they seem to be fixed, though some suggesting using sudo: `sudo npm install -g npm@latest`.
-Just install brew nvm and call it good.
-Another alternative is to install brew node with `--without-npm` option and then use npm install.sh.
+Just `brew install nvm` and call it good.
+Another alternative is to `brew install node --without-npm` option and then use npm install.sh.

 ##### Install nvm with Brew